apache/trafficserver/doc/admin-guide/plugins/wasm.en.rst

 * Getting and setting trailer request and response header
 * Getting and setting HTTP/2 frame meta data
-* Support asynchronous request call in the start handler function of the transaction lifecycle
+* Support asynchronous request call in the start handler function of the plugin lifecycle
 * Support on Grpc lifecycle handler functions